 GM plans to invest over $3 bln for EV projects in Michigan - WSJ

-Dec 10 (Reuters) - General Motors Co GM.N is planning to invest more than $3 billion to make electric vehicles in Michigan, the Wall Street Journal reported on Friday, citing people familiar with the matter.
+Dec 10 (Reuters) - General Motors Co GM.N is planning to invest more than $3 billion to make electric vehicles in its home state of Michigan, the Wall Street Journal reported on Friday, citing people familiar with the matter.

+The company plans to convert its Orion Assembly plant in suburban Detroit into a hub for making electric pickup trucks and build a battery-cell factory near one of its assembly plants in Lansing, the Journal reported.

+Shares of the U.S. automaker rose more than 3% in afternoon trading.

 ((Aishwarya.Nair@thomsonreuters.com; +91-8067494421;))